Aran Islands

-The Aran Islands (/ˈærən/ ARR-ən; Oileáin Árann, /ga/) or The Arans (na hÁrainneacha /ga/) are a group of three islands at the mouth of Galway Bay, off the west coast of Ireland, with a total area around 46 km2.
-They constitute the historic barony of Aran in County Galway.
+The Aran Islands (/ˈærən/ ARR-ən; Oileáin Árann, /ga/) or The Arans (na hÁrainneacha /ga/), are a group of three islands at the mouth of Galway Bay, off the west coast of Ireland, with a combined area of about 46 km2.
+They form the historic barony of Aran in County Galway.

-From west to east, the islands are: Inishmore (Árainn / Inis Mór), (Note: The official Irish name for the large island is Árainn, but the British Ordnance Survey, when surveying the landscape of the west of Ireland, invented the name 'Inishmore' for the largest island, probably to avoid confusion with Arranmore Island, also known as Aran Island, in County Donegal in Ulster.
-Inis Mór, the commonly gaelicised form of this new name, has gained widespread acceptance.) which is the largest; Inishmaan (Inis Meáin), the second-largest; and Inisheer (Inis Oírr), the smallest.
-There are also several islets.
+From west to east, the islands are Inishmore (Árainn / Inis Mór), (Note: The official Irish name for the largest island is Árainn, but the British Ordnance Survey created the name Inishmore in the 19th century, likely to avoid confusion with Arranmore (also known as Aran Island) in County Donegal.
+The Gaelicised form Inis Mór has since become widely used.) which is the largest; Inishmaan (Inis Meáin), the second-largest; and Inisheer (Inis Oírr), the smallest.
+Several smaller islets also lie in the group.

-The population of 1,347 (as of 2022) primarily speak Irish, making the islands a part of the Gaeltacht.
-Most islanders are also fluent or proficient in English.
-The population has steadily declined from around 3,500 in 1841.
+The population of 1,347 (as of 2022) primarily speaks Irish, making the islands part of the Gaeltacht.
+Most residents are also fluent or proficient in English.
+The population has declined steadily since 1841, when it was approximately 3,500.

 Location and access

-The approaches to the bay between the Aran Islands and the mainland are:
+The bay between the Aran Islands and the mainland divides as follows: